jpvanoosten/VolumeTiledForwardShading/README.md

 # Known Issues

  * There is still a minor issue with the Volume Tiled Forward Shading with BVH that some lights are missing.
 I think this has something to do with the BVH traversal.
 The error does not occur when not using the BVH optimization.
+ * Only tested with NVidia graphics cards (GTX 980, GTX Titan X).
+It may not work with an AMD graphics cards.
+ * Precompiled headers are not working when using the Ninja build system.

 # FAQ